s3441402030-crypto/YZSLAM/readme.md

     └── share/
 ```

-Please make sure that the LibTorch version is compatible with the CUDA version used on your system.
+Please make sure that the LibTorch version is compatible with the CUDA version and NVIDIA driver used on your system.

 ---